 Nearly all websites now require a content management system.
 Your charity will need to think about what specific features you require from a CMS.
 Look at your current website CMS system, what works well currently?
 What doesn’t?
 You’ll also want to think about how many people will require access to the systems and whether you’ll need different permission levels.
 This level of detail identified early on will help keep you on budget.

 At Granite 5 we normally recommend a bespoke WordPress CMS.
-WordPress is definitely the world’s most popular CMS so of it features include:
+WordPress is the world’s most popular CMS so of its features include:

 - Easy management: WordPress does not require PHP nor HTML knowledge, unlike Drupal, Joomla or Typo3.
 Making daily website management easier for the user.

 - Community: To have useful support, there must be a large community of users, who will be a part of e.g. a discussion board.

 - Quicker development: A bespoke WordPress website can be very quick and easy to build, especially for a simple offer or smaller business.

 - Easily Integrated With Any Service/Application: Default WordPress has a lot of inbuilt functionality but you can even make it more powerful with plugins.